 The structure of your résumé will vary depending on your work experience, education and training background.
-Remember that you should use the Hiring Manager’s initial view of your résumé as the opportunity to sell your key points.
-Getting your career objective, education and the start of your employment history onto the first page (their line of sight) is a good start.
+The Hiring Manager’s initial view of your résumé is your opportunity to sell your key points.
+Ensure that your career objective, education and your most recent employment history are all on the first page.

 Here's a brief rundown on the essential things to include on your résumé:

-The cover letter is your chance to promote the person you are, to introduce yourself and differentiate yourself from other candidates.
+The cover letter is your chance to introduce the person you are, and to differentiate yourself from other candidates.
 Your cover letter should convey your motivation for developing a career within the Disability, Aged or Community Care sector, and convince the potential employer that you have the right integrity, attitude and character to be a success in this role.